jmato-dev/react-cauldron/README.md

 # React Cauldron

-A boilerplate for ReactJS web apps with initial configs for Webpack, Jest & ESLint.
+A boilerplate for ReactJS web apps with initial configs for Webpack, Jest, ESLint & Prettier.

 ## What's in the cauldron?